phageaisa/phageai/README.md

 ## Found a bug?

-Feel free to add a new issue with a respective title and description on the [the PhageAI repository](https://github.com/ProteonPharmaceuticals/phageai/issues).
+Feel free to add a new issue with a respective title and description on the [the PhageAI repository](https://github.com/phageaisa/phageai/issues).
 If you already found a solution to your problem, we would be happy to review your pull request.

 ## Team

 Core Developers and Domain Experts who contributing to PhageAI:

 * Piotr Tynecki
+* Łukasz Wałejko
 * Joanna Kazimierczak
 * Arkadiusz Guziński
 * Bogumił Zimoń